-Three consecutive weekly samples containing acceptable levels of biotoxin must be received in order to lift a harvest restriction in an area.
-CFIA will make recommendations to lift the biotoxin (Paralytic Shellfish Poison (PSP)/red tide, Domoic Acid Poisoning) (ASP) or Diarrhetic Shellfish Poisoning (DSP) prohibition and a harvest site can then be considered by DFO for Aboriginal, commercial or recreational harvesting.
+Three consecutive weekly or biweekly samples containing acceptable levels of biotoxin must be received in order to lift a harvest restriction in an area.
+CFIA will make recommendations to lift the biotoxin prohibition and a harvest site can then be considered by DFO for Aboriginal, commercial or recreational harvesting.
 The resource manager will prepare the documentation necessary for an area opening for approval by the Regional Director General.
 For further details on the Canadian Shellfish Sanitation Program (CSSP), see the internet at:

-https://www.inspection.gc.ca/food/food-specific-requirements-and-guidance/fish/canadian-shellfish-sanitation-program/eng/1527251566006/1527251566942?chap=0
+https://inspection.canada.ca/food-guidance-by-commodity/fish/canadian-shellfishsanitation-program/eng/1527251566006/1527251566942?chap=0